Get a stopwatch, a colander, an oven mitten, and a wooden spoon.

 Use the timer as a guide.
 Timings will vary, based upon the type of popper used, the outside air temperature, the type of bean, and the type of roast desired.
 After about 40 to 50 seconds, the papery outer husks fly up in a large quantity.
 Some husks will start flying up a little earlier.

 At around the 2:40 to 2:50 mark, rapid cracking begins.
 This is first crack.
 Some cracking might start earlier like one crack occasionally.
 But multiple cracking starts around 2:40.

 For the first batch of a City to City+ roast, I stop by 3:45.
-For the second batch, maybe because the popper is still warm, the start times for the husks flying off and for first crack begin about 15 to 30 seconds sooner.
+For the second batch, maybe because the popper is still warm, the start timings for the husks flying off and for first crack begin about 15 to 30 seconds sooner.
 That's why I use a timer as a guide.
-But watch and listen to the beans and watching the beans change color are more important than the timings.
+Listening to the beans and watching the beans change color are more important than the timings.
 For the second batch, I stop between 3:15 and 3:30.
 For the first or second batch, some beans will still be cracking during first crack when you stop.
 Waiting for first crack to end completely will make for a darker roast.
 For FC to FC+ roasts, I roast at least 15 to 30 seconds longer for each batch.
 Of course, roasting until and through second crack creates the French roast or dark roast.
 Cold weather update: When outdoor temps are in the 30s or colder, timings are about 40 seconds longer.
 I stop roasting around the 4:30 mark.
 In February 2018, I roasted when the air temp was 11 degrees, and for the first batch, I stopped roasting at 5 minutes and 45 seconds, and for second batch, I ended around 5 minutes and 20 seconds.

 When the end time is near, unplug the popper and dump beans into colander.

-Cool beans by shaking them in colander and use your hand that is covered by the oven mitt to stir the beans too.
+Cool off the beans by shaking them in colander and use your hand that is covered by the oven mitt to stir the beans too.